My name is

 More InfoSamuel is the sixth-born child and has nine siblings.
 He is a triplet and all (…)

-More InfoElizabeth is the third born and has two older siblings.
-Both of her parents are (…)
+More InfoElizabeth has two older siblings and lives with her parents.
+Her parents are casual labourers (…)

 More InfoNewton is the fifth-born of six siblings and is from a vulnerable family.
 His mother (…)